We Can Advise on Cohabiting Couples Separation Rights

-The law treats cohabiting couples very differently to married couples or civil partners.
-They simply don’t have the same rights, regardless of the length and nature of the relationship.
-It comes as a surprise to many but the notion of ‘common law wife or husband’ is just a myth.
+The law treats cohabiting couples very differently from married couples or civil partners.
+Cohabiting couples’ separation rights are simply not the same, regardless of the length and nature of the relationship.
+It comes as a surprise to many, but the notion of ‘common law wife or husband’ is just a myth.

 Steps taken at the beginning can help avoid stressful, costly legal proceedings at the end, whether this be for planning your future together, or to help keep things fair should a relationship breakdown occur.

-Our Family Law specialists can support cohabiting couples by:
+Our Family Law specialists can support unmarried couples by:

 - Giving clear advice on how best to protect your legal interests from the outset

 - Help write a Cohabitation Agreement or Living Together Agreement – Much a like a pre-nuptial agreement, this allows couples to protect their financial interests and set out the day-to-day financial issues in the relationship

 - Lasting Power of Attorney – An important safeguard to enable one partner to make decisions about the finances and/or welfare of the other in the event that they cannot do so for themselves